Car Air Conditioner R12 To R134

 - 1991 Toyota Japanese import

-This service takes around 90 minutes and includes:
+And this service takes around 90 minutes and includes:

 - Recovery and measurement of any remaining refrigerant in the system

-- Filter/Drier Replacement
+- And Filter/Drier Replacement

 - Correct refrigeration oil and dye charge